LaunchCodeEducation/java-web-development/src/chapters/orm-relationships/one-to-many.rst

    Events belonging to a specific category

 Notice that this view is extremely similar to our main view listing all events.
-The only differences are the title, and the specific events in the list.
+The only differences are the title and the specific events in the list.
 Since both ``title`` and ``events`` are values that we pass into our ``events/index.html`` template, we can use the same template for this view as we have been using for the view at route ``/events``.

 Taking this one step further, we will use the same controller as well.
-This will allow us to have a route, ``/events``` that displays *all* events if no ``eventId`` is specified and a filtered list when a valid ``eventId`` *is* provided.
+This will allow us to have a route, ``/events`` that displays *all* events if no ``eventId`` is specified, but displays a filtered list when a valid ``eventId`` is provided.
 Let's get to work in ``EventController``.

 The method at the route ``/events`` is ``displayAllEvents``.
 Since this handler will no longer *always* display all events, we rename it to ``displayEvents``.